-- · Federal Direct Unsubsidized Loan

-- · Federal Direct Grad PLUS Loan
+- Federal Direct Unsubsidized Loan - · Federal Direct Grad PLUS Loan

-- · Private or institutional sources of aid

-- The student

-The requirements for the R2T4 policy calculation described above are separate from the calculation of the University's Refund Policy, which determines the amount of tuition and fees a student is charged upon withdrawal from a semester.
+The requirements for the R2T4 policy calculation described above are separate from the calculation of the University's Refund Policy, which determines the amount of tuition and fees a student is charged upon withdrawal from a term.
 Therefore, a student may owe unpaid institutional charges that were once paid by Title IV aid which were deemed unearned by the R2T4 calculation.